• twitter-icon

 What Were Industry Concerns Before the 56th Council Meeting Update?

-Yet, raw materials like coal carried extra costs and limestone, stateliness to state management and a pure energy cess on coal, which was above the GST input tax credit (ITC) regime.
+The industry faced high costs on raw materials.
+For instance, coal incurred additional expenses, including a pure energy cess, which was above the GST input tax credit (ITC) regime.

-Electricity, which is another important input, was also excluded from GST, resulting in higher production expenses.
+Electricity, another crucial input for cement production, was excluded from GST, leading to higher overall production expenses.

-If the transport service tax is not creditable at the agent level, it becomes part of the general production cost.
+The transport service tax, if not creditable at the agent level, became an embedded part of the general production cost, further increasing financial strain.

-He cautioned that unless the GST on cement is reduced to 12%, it would negatively affect infrastructure development.
+Lakshmikumaran warned that without a reduction of the GST on cement to 12%, the tax would negatively affect the country’s infrastructure development goals.

-Latest Updates of the GST Council Meeting for the Cement Industry
+GST Council Meeting Update in the Cement Industry

-The 56th GST Council Meeting in 3rd and 4th September 2025, reported a reduction in the GST rate on cement from 28% to 18%, which is effective from September 22, 2025.
+The 56th GST Council Meeting on September 3rd and 4th, 2025, reported a reduction in the GST rate on cement from 28% to 18%, which is effective from September 22, 2025.

 Major Key Changes

-The prices of cement are expected to drop by INR 25–30 per 50kg bag, making construction more reasonable.
+• The prices of cement have dropped by INR 25–30 per 50kg bag, making construction more affordable.

 The GST reduction is considered a catalyst for infrastructure growth and enhancing housing affordability with India’s long-term urbanisation purposes.